 // Convert to chart time

-var currentAsChartTime = UDI.convertUTCToChartDate(currentDateFromComputerClock);
+var currentAsChartTime = this.convertUTCToChartDate(currentDateFromComputerClock);

 You can also convert UTC to and from other time zones.
 For example, you can convert UTC to US east coast time, or vice versa.